Day 71 of a Year Long Road Trip Along America’s Scenic Byways

 Waterrock Knob was an important location to the pioneers due to its mountainside spring.
 With the area blanketed in fog, I didn’t see the spring.
-The view of clouds remained the same upon arriving at the summit after scrambling a half mile up a slick, rocky trail.
-I did, however, find a cache…not easily I might add.
+The view of clouds remained the same upon arriving at the summit after scrambling up a half mile on a slick, rocky trail.
+I did, however, find a cache.
+Though it wasn’t easy.
 I lost reception on my phone near the summit, so without directions to the exact coordinates, I just began looking under rocks as I walked.

 Our final stop before resting in Asheville was supposed to be Mount Pisgah, an area where the chance of a bear sighting is more likely than other areas on the parkway.
-Unfortunately, the campground area was closed.
+Unfortunately, the campground was closed.
 Since I have one decent picture of a bear and the weather was fairly gloomy, we arrived in Asheville early enough to watch an afternoon matinee – Unstoppable.
 The movie was great and the popcorn hit the spot!
 ETB